wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/buildmachine-hardcore.md

 >     ${BUILDMACHINE_PASSWORD}

-In Graphical form, it looks like this:
+In Graphical form, if you change directory to your toolkit home directory and list it should look like:

-Grab your build machine's IP address (second column)
 ![](images/hardcore/vultr8.png "Vultr Tutorial Image 8")

-Run through the commands as shown on your laptop to access your build machine